Hey Ya!: Release history

-Cover versions
+Other versions

 The rock influences of "Hey Ya!" have allowed many other artists to release cover versions of the song.
 In 2006, Mat Weddle, frontman of the unsigned folk band Obadiah Parker, performed an acoustic cover of the song at a local open mic night, and a friend of his posted a video of the performance on YouTube, which quickly became virally popular online.
 Inspired by slowcore band Red House Painters, Weddle's version moves at a much slower tempo backed by a rhythmic guitar strum and converts the breakdown into a "staccato chime".
 The cover received international airplay and spawned many other copycat acoustic versions.

 An acoustic cover of the song, sung by Sam Lloyd in his role as Ted Buckland appeared in the 2009 season 8 episode of Scrubs titled "My Soul On Fire, Part 2".
 In 2010, Chris Rock published a spoof video for a parody cover song titled Crackers which was originally produced in 2004.
 In 2015, Postmodern Jukebox released a Scott Bradlee arrangement of "Hey Ya!" with a big band tempo and 1960s feel.
 Featuring Sara Niemietz on lead vocals, their version was featured in Billboard magazine, Time magazine online, and the New York Daily News.

 English rock band Sleep Token released a cover in 2018 as a single.
 This version saw lead singer Vessel accompanied solely by piano and only included the first two verses and the chorus.